liferay/alloy-editor/content/docs/use/skin.md

 ---
+title: Skins
-description: "Skins in AlloyEditor are a very powerful feature that allows you to seamlessly integrate the editor inside your app."
+description: Skins in AlloyEditor are a very powerful feature that allows you to seamlessly integrate the editor inside your app.
-layout: "guide"
-title: "Skins"
-order: 90
+order: 9
 ---

 ###### Skins in AlloyEditor are a very powerful feature that allows you to seamlessly integrate the editor inside your app.